CIDARLAB/Cello-v2-1-Core/README.md

 python celloAlgo.py
 ```

-Simply follow the prompts when it asks for which Verilog and UCF you would like to use.
+Follow the prompts for which Verilog and UCF you would like to use.

-That's it, and you will see the results and the optimized design in the *outpath* folder!
+You will see the results and the optimized design in the *outpath* folder.

 Alternatively, you could make a script to call the ```CELLO3``` process and use this codebase as an API.